KyberNetwork/developer-portal/docs/staking/staking-voting-examples.md

 # Withdrawing Stakes

-If Bob withdraws his stake at any point during the epoch, his voting power (and hence rewards) for that epoch will be counted as the** lowest amount he had after voting**.
+If Tom withdraws his stake at any point during the epoch, his voting power (and hence rewards) for that epoch will be counted as the** lowest amount he had after voting**.

-For example, in epoch 16, Bob voted while having 15K KNC, then midway through the epoch he withdrew 3K KNC.
+For example, in epoch 16, Tom voted while having 15K KNC, then midway through the epoch he withdrew 3K KNC.
 Although he voted while having 15K KNC, his voting power will only be counted as 12K KNC.
 So in Epoch 17, he will receive rewards only for 12K KNC.

 <img width="601" alt="Screenshot 2020-03-16 at 2 22 32 PM" src="https://user-images.githubusercontent.com/173707/76728433-a555bd80-6791-11ea-8759-1efcab3e3ea3.png">